-And not only are they easy to make, they are economical too.
+Not only are they easy to make, but they are economical too.
 A 500g packet of dried haricot beans swells up to more than 4 times its size when soaked, meaning you get far more beans for your money than you would from a can of shop-bought beans.

 How to make homemade baked beans